Last Updated on by Jeremy

 Getting beyond the traffic issue, what about the food and drinks at the arena?

-Key Bank Pavilion does have several food options available; however, most are what you would expect for generic arena food to be.
+S&T Bank Music Park does have several food options available; however, most are what you would expect for generic arena food to be.
 A few notable standouts during our visit in 2017 were a Guy Fieri joint as well as the Philadelphia based Chickie's & Pete's, which, suffice it to say, means the arena has a long way to go before getting anything remotely exciting.
 (Where are the Pittsburgh restaurants?!)

 Their beer game is much better, with many local Pittsburgh breweries being available.
 But at upwards of $16 a draft you may be better suited arriving early and tailgating with a few of your favorite beers to avoid the high prices.